ckormanyos/soft_double/README.md

 }
 ```

+Detailed examples, testing and verification of numerical correctness
+in the soft_double project do, in fact, use 64-bit built-in `double`.
+The examples and test codes used in this project to verify the
+`soft_double` type mandate that a 64-bit built-in `double` data type
+is actually supported on the target system/compiler combination.

-When working with soft_double, we might end up doing some
+In addition, when working with soft_double, we might end up doing some
 library verification or might want to prototype
 our own project-specific software algorithms intended
 to use the `soft_double` type.
 These activities can be aided